Fairway (navigation): Fairway and navigable channel

 The term "fairway" usually means all the navigable waters between the fairway buoys (that indicate the ends of the channel), even the routes only accessible to the lighter-draft vessels.
 Some authors restrict the definition to the linear approach part of a marine waterway, the approach channel leading into a port.

 Legal definitions of the navigable channel differ depending on the context.
 In many cases any part of water body that can be navigated is considered to be navigable waters, although in the US (per Title 33 of the United States Code) the term applies to the waters over which the US Congress has jurisdiction to regulate the commerce, individual states apply similar criteria.
 The courts, however, use an expanded definition and include into the scope of Title 33, for example, waters "frequented by small, pleasure-fishing crafts".

 The center of the navigable channel lies on the thalweg, so in the international river law in case of disputed borders the border is assumed to follow the thalweg, as doing otherwise would deny the navigation rights to one side.

 Fairway management in Europe

 Many major European rivers (e.g., Rhine, Danube, Moselle, Meuse, and Sava) have long-established systems for waterway management.
 Some countries, primarily in Scandinavia, charge the ships fairway dues, fees intended to support maintenance of the fairways (e. g., dredging).
 The following table contains the parameters of some of the European waterways.

+Fairway management in the US

+Inland waterways in the United States are managed by the US Army Corps of Engineers (USACE).
+A mechanism similar to the fairway dues, a Harbor Maintenance Tax on imports is used to finance the maintenance (primarily dredging) of the ports on the coasts and Great Lakes.